-Finally, some of our services give you access to content that belongs to other people or organisations - for example, a store owner's description of their own business, or a newspaper article displayed in Google News.
-You may not use this content without that person or organisation's permission, or as otherwise allowed by law.
-The views expressed in the content of other people or organisations are their own, and don't necessarily reflect Google's views.
+Finally, some of our services give you access to content that belongs to other people or organizations - for example, a store owner's description of their own business, or a newspaper article displayed in Google News.
+You may not use this content without that person or organization's permission, or as otherwise allowed by law.
+The views expressed in other people or organizations' content are theirs, and don't necessarily reflect Google's views.